-- All Capstone SW foster carers have a SSW who fulfils the function of a line manager and provides support.
-The SSW's visits are treated as a supervision session with an agenda and record of the meeting. - The foster carer's training, support and development needs are regularly reviewed, and their progress appraised at the foster carer's review. - Foster carers have access to key personnel within Capstone SW, including experienced foster carers, administrators, social workers and managers.
+- All Capstone North Foster Carers have a SSW who fulfils the function of a line manager and provides support.
+The SSW's visits are treated as a supervision session with an agenda and record of the meeting. - The Foster Carer's training, support and development needs are regularly reviewed, and their progress appraised at the Foster Carer's review. - Foster Carers have access to key personnel within Capstone North, including experienced Foster Carers, Administrators, Social Workers and Managers. - Foster Carers are able to understand the relevance of the National Minimum Standards, in particular those which are child centred, to their own professional development through meetings with SSWs. - Foster Carers can consult with key stake holders on their support needs which may be met in a variety of ways through specific training, support groups, email groups or mentoring.

-- Foster carers can understand the relevance of the National Minimum Standards, in particular those which are child centred, to their own professional development through meetings with SSWs. - Foster Carers can consult with key stake holders on their support needs which may be met in a variety of ways through specific training, support groups, email groups or mentoring. - Foster carers are supported through independent support for foster carers if they are subject to an allegation. - Support is available to partners, sons and daughters of foster carers through individual support by the SSW or support groups or activities in recognition of the involvement of all members of the family in the fostering task.
+- Foster Carers are supported through independent support for Foster Carers if they are subject to an allegation - Support available to partners and sons and daughters of Foster Carers through individual support by the SSW or support groups or activities in recognition of the involvement of all members of the family in the fostering task.